marko-js/marko/docs/components.md

 ### `key`

 A key is a scoped `id`.
 It will generate a unique `id` attribute on the HTML element.
-The ID will be a concatenation of the parent component ID with the provided value of the w-id.
+The ID will be a concatenation of the parent component ID with the provided value of the `key` attribute.
 Keys allow the component to easily access its children.
 Additionally, when updating the DOM, keyed elements are guaranteed to be matched up and reused rather than being discarded and re-created.

 _input.marko_
 ```xml